U.S. Resume Format: How to Write an American Resume

 • Incorporate bolding, italics and color consistently (i.e., if one header is bolded, every header should be bolded).

-• Include clear section headings and ample white space so that your resume is easy to scan.
+• Include clear section headings and ample white space between sections so that your resume is easy to scan.

 You can also use one of our professionally designed resume templates, which incorporate all of the formatting elements mentioned above.

-When crafting a U.S.-format resume, there are certain elements that should be left off in order to follow the best practices American employers will be looking for.
+Certain elements should be left off a U.S.-format resume to follow the best practices American employers will be looking for.

 • A headshot or picture of yourself.
 While including a headshot is standard practice in some countries, it is uncommon and discouraged in the United States.